libvirt/libvirt-go-module/README.rst

 Documentation
 =============

-* `API documentation for the bindings <https://pkg.go.dev/libvirt.org/libvirt-go>`_
+* `API documentation for the bindings <https://pkg.go.dev/libvirt.org/go/libvirt>`_
 * `API documentation for libvirt <https://libvirt.org/html/index.html>`_

 Contributing
 ============

-The libvirt project aims to add support for new APIs to libvirt-go as soon as they are added to the main libvirt C library.
-If you are submitting changes to the libvirt C library API, please submit a libvirt-go change at the same time.
-Bug fixes and other improvements to the libvirt-go library are welcome at any time.
+The libvirt project aims to add support for new APIs to libvirt-go-module as soon as they are added to the main libvirt C library.
+If you are submitting changes to the libvirt C library API, please submit a libvirt-go-module change at the same time.
+Bug fixes and other improvements to the libvirt-go-module library are welcome at any time.

 For more information, see the `CONTRIBUTING <CONTRIBUTING.rst>`_ file.